 Diamondback Delivers Delirious Venom

 The fun begins in Diamondback's station.
 Instead of a traditional train, the coaster's front and sides have been stripped away leaving, essentially, seats bolted to a chassis.
 Each car has two rows of two ultra-comfy bucket seats.
-To give everyone the approximation of a front-row view, the two seats in each car's back row are slightly elevated and offset at the outer edges of the train.
-Adding to the wide-open feeling, the only safety restraint is an unobtrusive lap bar.
+To give everyone the approximation of a front-row view, the two seats in each car's back row are slightly elevated and offset at the outer edges of the train (think: stadium seating).
+Adding to the wide-open feeling, the only safety restraint is a single, unobtrusive lap bar.

 Sinfully Smooth and Slithery